skatejs/skatejs/README.md

 1. `prototype` is set up in non-native (already set up in native)
 2. `events` are set up
-3. `properties` are defined
+3. `props` are defined and set to initial values
 4. `created` is invoked
 5. `render` is invoked to render an HTML structure to the component
-6. `properties` are initialised
-7. `ready` is invoked
+6. `ready` is invoked
-8. `attached` is invoked when added to the document (or if already in the document)
+7. `attached` is invoked when added to the document (or if already in the document)
-9. `detached` is invoked when removed from the document
+8. `detached` is invoked when removed from the document
-10. `attribute` is invoked whenever an attribute is updated
+9. `attribute` is invoked whenever an attribute is updated